Marketing your business, Social media

 I can’t think of any bad reasons to update your profile, unless you’ve managed to select photos suffering from items on our 5 top profile photo tips list.

 I update mine to acknowledge my personal changes.
-This year my hair is the same length as my 2019 portraits, but I’m pretty sure I’ve gained 10kg.
+This year my hair is the same length as my 2020 portraits, but I’ve now got a fringe though I’ve retained the 10kg the year gifted me.
 Check my LinkedIn profile here.

 Not everyone has a professional photographer following them around (which is a bummer, you really should try to get one).